In-depth analysis of the clustering of dark matter particles around primordial black holes. Part II. Analytical prescriptions for spikes: Introduction

 0.1cm Even though PBH production mechanisms are usually rather fine-tuned \cite{ColeEtAl2023}, and accumulated constraints leave only a small mass window for PBHs to be all of the DM \cite{CarrEtAl2021,GreenEtAl2021}, contemplating the possibility that PBHs could still make a fraction of the DM is both exciting and legitimate, and actually turns out to be a very interesting theoretical question.
 Expressing it simply, to what extent can PBHs and other DM species co-exist?
 Indeed, even if subdominant in the matter content of the Universe, their co-existence as DM partners could lead to interesting phenomena, and might actually not be always possible.
 The role of PBHs as DM accreting objects and potential seeds of highly concentrated dark halos was envisaged in several early studies \cite{Ricotti2007,MackEtAl2007,RicottiEtAl2008a}, leading in the meantime to constraints if the other DM species (assumed unique for simplicity) would be self-annihilating particles \cite{LackiEtAl2010}---and later to studies of other potential signals through modifications of the waveforms expected in GW originating in black hole (BH) merger events \cite{BarausseEtAl2014,KavanaghEtAl2020}.
 In all of these studies, the details of the DM density profiles accumulated around BHs is key, and so is the reliability in their determination.

 0.1cm A big step forward was made by Eroshenko \cite{Eroshenko2016} who realized that if the partner DM species is made of thermally produced particles that reach thermal equilibrium before kinetically decoupling from the plasma, then DM accretion could actually be determined on very precise footings by numerically integrating all particle orbits during the radiation domination era from kinetic decoupling on, allowing for exact (numerical) solutions in the description of this process.
-This very elegant method relies on two important facts: (i) thermal equilibrium fixes the initial conditions, and (ii) the local dynamics close to the BH is driven by the BH mass only.
+This very elegant method relies on two important facts: (i) thermal equilibrium fixes the initial conditions, and (ii) the local dynamics close to the BH is driven by the BH mass only\footnote{Assumption (ii) is discussed at the end of section~\ref{subsec:phase_diagram} and justified in appendix~\ref{append:M_halo_vs_M_BH}.}.
 These solutions were found to be scale-invariant power-law density profiles $\propto r^{-\gamma}$, dubbed DM spikes owing to the impressively large DM densities accumulated around PBHs at such early times, further exhibiting a sharp decrease as a function of radius $r$.
 In a previous paper \cite{BoudaudEtAl2021}, we actually contributed a complete analytical derivation and physical understanding of the three power-law indices allowed for this accretion process, namely $\gamma=3/4$, $3/2$, and $9/4$, which are fully determined by the main input parameters of the model configuration.
 We also corrected for a misconception in the angular part of the integral that propagated in the literature, leading to potentially large numerical errors.